 Some of the most common indoor pollutants are:

 Gases such as nitrogen dioxide and carbon monoxide are released from burning material.
 It can also leak from poorly ventilated fuel-burning appliances.
 You should check whether appliances like stoves, dryers or heaters are polluting your home with dangerous gases.

-Smoking isn’t only dangerous for smokers; it’s also harmful to people nearby.
+Smoking isn't only dangerous for smokers; it's also harmful to people nearby.
 Tobacco smoke is a serious indoor pollutant.
-Without proper ventilation it can accumulate on your walls and ceiling.
-The smoke can worsen symptoms for people suffering from asthma.
+Without proper ventilation, it can accumulate on your walls and ceiling.
+The smoke can worsen symptoms for people who have asthma.

-There are various health hazards that arise from poor indoor air quality.
+Various health hazards arise from poor indoor air quality.
 Some may come up after a single exposure, while others take time.

 Health hazards arising immediately from poor air quality are short-term.
-These include headaches, eye irritations and other problems caused by allergies.
-You can treat them by eliminating the exposure to pollutants.
+These include headaches, eye irritations, and other problems caused by allergies.
+You can treat them by eliminating exposure to pollutants.